WELCOME TO INCLUSORIUM.

 As far back as I can remember, my father used to “forbid” my mother to drive long distances by herself.
 The reason he gave was her safety.
 And she never did drive a long distance on her own.
 One time, just after college, my girlfriend wanted to come and visit me.
 I told her that I did not like the idea of her driving such a long distance by herself.
 And I used safety as my reason.
 In reality, I was caught up in disbelief and absolutely ecstatic that she wanted to come see me.
 In addition, I wasn’t worried in the least bit about her safety.
 “Oh no!”
 I said to myself.
 “You are acting just like your father!”

 We can spend a lifetime trying to shake some ideas (I am just like my father; I am nothing like my father; I am a loser; I somehow manage to ruin everything).
-We can spend a lifetime clinging to other ideas (I am blessed; I am the luckiest person on earth; I know it’s all for the best; everything happens for a reason).
+We can spend a lifetime clinging to others (I am blessed; I am the luckiest person on earth; I know it’s all for the best; everything happens for a reason).
 At times ideas show up from out of the blue – for example, when we’re taking a shower – only to vanish just as suddenly.
 It is impossible for us to predict when an idea might appear or disappear, or whether it will persist or fade.
 This unpredictability of ideas results from their embeddedness in experience.
 Ideas come and go (or don’t come and don’t go) because experiences come and go (or do not).

 When I asked my girlfriend not to visit, was I acting just like my father?
 Was this idea somehow embedded into my experience, without me being aware of it?
 Soon after this phone call with my girlfriend, I started rummaging through as many personal experiences as I could, trying to determine how many things I had already done in the same way as my father.
-So here was an age-old idea (you are just like your father, you are just like your mother, the apple doesn’t drop far from th tree), embedding itself into my experience, catching me totally off-guard, thrusting me back into experiences that had otherwise been forgotten, and now, some four decades later, lingering around in this introduction to Inclusorium in whatever ruminative form.
+So here was an age-old idea (you are just like your father, you are just like your mother, the apple doesn’t drop far from the tree), embedding itself into my experience, catching me totally off-guard, thrusting me back into experiences that had otherwise been forgotten, and now, some four decades later, lingering around in this introduction to Inclusorium in whatever ruminative form.

 “I have no idea,” we say, when some experience leaves us puzzled.
 “Great idea!” we say, when some problematic experience all of a sudden seems problem-free.
 Like my response to my girlfriend, these expressions attest to the strange and unpredictable intertwining of experience and ideas in our personal lives.